Have Whitehaven Beach to Yourself at Dawn — Here's How

-Let me set the scene.
+Picture it.
 It's 6:15AM.
-I'm standing on a beach so white it's almost blue in the pre-dawn light.
-The sand is cool under my feet — pure silica, 98% quartz, the kind that doesn't heat up in direct sun.
+You're standing on a beach so white it's almost blue in the pre-dawn light.
+The sand is cool underfoot — pure silica, 98% quartz, the kind that doesn't heat up in direct sun.
 The water is flat calm, turquoise shading to deep blue where the reef drops off.
-There is not another human being in sight.
+There's not another human being in sight.
 For 7 kilometers in either direction.

 This is Whitehaven Beach.
 The same beach that by 10AM will have 500 people, 15 tour boats anchored offshore, and drone photographers jockeying for the Hill Inlet shot.